meiluzhu/DSI-Net/README.md

-### DSI-Net: Deep Synergistic Interaction Network for Joint Classification and Segmentation with Endoscope Images, under review in IEEE Transaction Medical Imaging
+### DSI-Net: Deep Synergistic Interaction Network for Joint Classification and Segmentation with Endoscope Images, under review at IEEE TMI

-source code is being organised and will be released soon.
+The source code is being organised and will be released soon.